OrestisStefanou/OrestisStefanou.github.io/_posts/2021-10-25-Google-Drive-Service.md

 ## Endpoints
 ### Base url:https://radiant-gorge-35067.herokuapp.com
 ### Authentication Endpoints
-- /v1//authenticationURL
+- GET /v1/authenticationURL
 Endpoint to get the url that the user needs to authenticate their google drive account
 	- Query Parameters
 		- scope:string (The scope of the permissions you need access to).Available values:
-			- DriveScope -> See, edit, create, and delete all of your Google Drive files
+			- DriveScope(Default) -> See, edit, create, and delete all of your Google Drive files
 			- DriveAppdataScope -> See, create, and delete its own configuration data in your Google Drive
 			- DriveFileScope -> See, edit, create, and delete only the specific Google Drive files you use with this app
 			- DriveMetadataScope -> View and manage metadata of files in your Google Drive